This page contains links to products. If you click through and buy, Shark Tank Blog may receive a commission

 The Shark Tank Blog constantly provides updates and follow-ups about entrepreneurs who have appeared on the Shark Tank TV show.
 The deal with Siminoff did close and the company gets an update segment in season 11, episode 1107.
 In the update, Jamie visits the farm.
 It was later revealed Jamie bought a farm in her town.
 As of June, 2021 the company was on track to do $7.4 million in revenue for the year.

-The company gets a second update segment in October, 2023in episode 1505.
+The company gets a second update segment in October, 2023 in episode 1505.
 In the update, Lucinda says family farms are struggling because they’re being snuffed out by big business.
 During Covid, things got hard, but Lucinda’s community got together and helped them deliver their products.
 When there were no workers, community members came and helped.
 They’re not only still standing, they’re flourishing.

 When she pitched to the Sharks, she had $800,000 in sales.
-Today she has over $55 million in revenue.
+Today she has over $55 million in lifetime revenue.
 She says when she pitched, Kevin scoffed at her 20% margins.
 They’re still 20% and Lucinda says she carries a healthy bottom line.
 They moved their shipping facility to a rural community of 97 residents; 22 of which they employ.
 Jamie says Moink is not only a business, it’s a movement and Lucinda is a force of nature.
 She cares about the community.
 They helped build sidewalks and other businesses have opened; they’re even opening a bakery in town and they hope their community will become a model of change for rural America.
 Lucinda says to change the world, you have to make doing the right thing profitable and she’s living proof.

 *Editor’s note: I have tried this and the meats are exceptional.
 Click HERE to order.